-- Take reasonable measures to minimize pollutant discharges to surface waters – During recovery and clean-up efforts, reasonable measures should be employed to minimize the discharge of sand, sediments, and debris from clean-up operations to surface waters and the surrounding environment.
+1. Take reasonable measures to minimize pollutant discharges to surface waters – During recovery and clean-up efforts, reasonable measures should be employed to minimize the discharge of sediments and debris from clean-up operations to surface waters and the surrounding environment.

-- Remove gross contamination and properly dispose – Accumulated debris, trash or other waste should be separated from sand and sediments and disposed of properly.
+4. Remove gross contamination and properly dispose – Accumulated debris, trash or other waste should be separated from sediments and disposed of properly.
 These materials are regulated as a solid waste and will need to be reused, recycled or disposed of in a landfill.
 (Additional guidance on proper disposal of solid waste is available from the NDEE website.)
-Gross sand and sediment accumulations should be removed and stockpiled for fill or disposal.
-Stockpile sand and sediment away from wellheads and other sensitive areas to allow de-watering.
-Placement of accumulated sand and sediments into streams or rivers may require authorization from the US Army Corps of Engineers (USACE).
+Gross sediment accumulations should be removed and stockpiled for fill or disposal.
+Stockpile sediment away from wellheads and other sensitive areas to allow de-watering.
+Placement of accumulated sediments into streams or rivers may require authorization from the US Army Corps of Engineers (USACE).
 The USACE should be consulted prior to conducting any such activity.
-USACE can be contacted at (402) 896-0896.

-- Adhere to aesthetics standards for surface waters – Nebraska Administrative Code, Title 117 – Nebraska Surface Water Quality Standards, Chapter 4, §005 states: This use applies to all surface waters of the state.
+7. Adhere to aesthetics standards for surface waters – Nebraska State Title 117 – Nebraska Surface Water Quality Standards, Chapter 4, §005 states: This use applies to all surface waters of the state.
 To be aesthetically acceptable, waters shall be free from human-induced pollution which causes: 1) noxious odors; 2) floating, suspended, colloidal, or settleable materials that produce objectionable films, colors, turbidity, or deposits; and 3) the occurrence of undesirable or nuisance aquatic life (e.g., algal blooms).
 Surface waters shall also be free of junk, refuse, and discarded dead animals.
 If any operation related to clean-up efforts is resulting in any of the situations listed above, cease the activity immediately and contact the NDEE.
-In short, do not push or dump anything into the river, even naturally occurring sand and sediment.